The CMMO Model

 Many improvement efforts focus on process, tools, structure, or compliance.
 Those things matter.
 But they often stall because the behavioural and cultural layer underneath them is weak.

-CMMO® helps organisations look underneath the visible system and ask whether trust, stewardship, accountability, shared learning, and development of others are actually maturing.
+CMMO® helps organisations look underneath the visible system and ask whether clarity, responsibility, authority, trust, capability, flow, and follow-through are actually supporting contribution.

 Where it fits

-CMMO® is not a replacement for process maturity models such as CMM or CMMI.
+CMMO® is not a replacement for process maturity models such as CMM, CMMI, or ISO 9001.
 It complements them by strengthening the human contribution layer that helps process maturity succeed.

 In other words, CMMO® helps organisations improve not only what the system says, but how people actually contribute inside the system.